Why a Feelings Wheel Supports Your Positive Parenting Journey

 You see, more than anything, kids long to feel capable, respected, and valued.

 Lately, it seems like your teenage daughter is mad about everything.
-There could be a million reasons why, but before you jump to conclusions about the difficulties of raising teenagers, consult the Feeling Wheel.
+There could be a million reasons why, but before you jump to conclusions about the difficulties of raising teenagers, consult the Wheel of Emotions.

-When you locate mad at the center of the circle and the emotions that branch out from that category, what do you see?
+When you locate rage at the center of the circle and the emotions that stem from that category, what do you see?

-Instead of chalking up her behavior to a teen stereotype, shrugging it off, or returning her anger with MORE anger, try finding out what your daughter’s mad about.
+Instead of chalking up her behavior to a teen stereotype, shrugging it off, or returning her rage with MORE rage, try finding the root of the problem.

 I’m not suggesting nagging and prying.
 But now is a good time to ask questions to help her open up and explain what’s going on.